-While my interest in genomics has always been persistent, I have realized over time that there are different ways of tackling questions related to the structural and molecular aspects of function.
-Long term, I want to use a combination of statistical and wet-lab approaches to comprehensively study how 1. the genome is organized, 2. what regulatory role the 3D genome plays on the transcriptional landscape of distinct cell types, and 3. how these molecular (transcriptional / epigenetic) signatures affect function.
+While my interest in the omics has persisted, I have realized over time that there are different ways of tackling questions related to the structural and molecular aspects of function.
+Long term, I want to use the skills and intuition I develop to contribute to understand how the human immune system works and contribute to translational medicine.

 In general, I get very excited when people push the boundaries of what is known in science, particularly when a clever new technology is involved.
 Outside of science, I enjoy theater and all things literary, and occasionally indulge in the circus arts.